-- The inpatient Neurosurgery team will see you between 6 a.m. and 8 a.m. - If you have a Foley catheter in place, it will be removed as soon as possible.
-Removing the catheter, drinking fluids, and walking, decrease the risk of developing a urinary tract infection. - You will use your Incentive Spirometer as directed to prevent pneumonia (will be provided when you get to your hospital room). - To help prevent blood clots, you will start taking a blood-thinning medication (heparin).
-You will also have Sequential Compression Devices (SCDs) placed on both legs after surgery.
-They help circulate your blood. - Please remind staff to put your SCDs back on when you return to your bed or chair. - You will be encouraged to sit up at the side of the bed.
-Always use your call light to ask for assistance to get up from bed, a chair, or to go to the bathroom. - You will start walking as soon as possible.
-This will improve your recovery and help avoid complications. - A physical therapist may evaluate you during your hospital stay.
-They will work with you on walking and activities to ensure a safe and timely discharge.
-They will also recommend therapy needs at discharge (i.e., walker, outpatient therapy, or inpatient rehabilitation).
+- The inpatient care team will see you between 6 a.m. and 8 a.m. - Your Foley catheter will be removed as soon as possible.
+Removing the catheter, drinking fluids, and walking help to decrease the risk of developing a urinary tract infection. - You will use your Incentive Spirometer as directed to prevent pneumonia (you will receive a spirometer when you get to your hospital room). - To help prevent blood clots, you will start taking a blood-thinning medication (heparin).
+We will also place Sequential Compression Devices (SCDs) on both your legs after surgery.
+The SCDs help your blood to circulate and prevent the formation of blood clots.
+Walking is also vital in preventing blood clots. - Please remind staff to put your SCDs back on when you return to your bed or chair. - To prevent falls, we encourage you to sit up at the side of the bed.
+Always use your call light to ask for assistance to get up from bed, a chair, or to go to the bathroom.